Summer-source42/secure-healthcare-network/docs/01-project-scope.md

 - NAT/PAT for internet access
 - Testing and validation documentation

-## Out of Scope
+## Scope

-These items are included as design recommendations or documentation placeholders, but may not be fully simulated in Packet Tracer:
+These items are included as design

 - Real SIEM integration
 - Real TACACS+/RADIUS AAA server integration